-The idea for this work came to me while reading Ji Xianlin’s essay on 思想家与哲学家 (Thinkers and Philosophers) in which the linguistic sage expressed doubts about the over-reliance on philosophical system-building in the West.
+The idea for this work came to me while reading Ji Xianlin’s essay on思想家与哲学家 (Thinkers and Philosophers) in which the linguistic sage expressed doubts about the over-reliance on philosophical system-building in the West.
 No philosophical system seemed to last very long.
-By ‘thinkers,’ I believe, Mr. Ji meant those intellectuals who instruct the world about the facts of life by scholarship.
-They do not pretend – unlike most philosophers – that there are supernatural philosophical mechanisms at work.
+By “thinkers”, I believe, Mr. Ji meant those intellectuals who instruct the world about the facts of life by scholarship.
+They do not pretend – unlike most philosophers – that there are supernatural philosophical mechanism at work.

 Philosophers use the philosophical approach to knowledge by means of a logical argument preceding a sound conclusion.
 Germany, where Mr. Ji has spent 10 years of his life, is a country for philosophers.
-It had institutionalized philosophy and nurtured the philosophical approach to thinking early on in its history as the only other way – besides the scientific way – to seek knowledge and to prosper.
-All other ways, in particular the sagacious approach to thinking (that relies on self-cultivation and wisdom through experience) had been condemned or neglected.
+It has institutionalized philosophy and nurtured the philosophical approach early on in its history as the only other way – besides the scientific way – to seek knowledge and to prosper.
+All other ways, in particular the sagacious approach to wisdom that relies on self-cultivation and wisdom through experience, had been condemned or neglected.

-Germany had not cultivated any meaningful concept for sages or sagehood that would have been the foundation for sagely traditions such Confucianism, Buddhism, Taoism, or Hinduism.
-As a result Germany historically lacked the sages (die Weisen).
+Germany had not cultivated any meaningful concept for sages or sagehood that was a required for sagely traditions such Confucianism, Buddhism, Taoism, or Hinduism, for example.
+As a result Germany lacked sages (Weisen).

-To draw a historical analogy: When Christopher Columbus searched for India, based on his preconceptions he erroneously called the natives he found in North America ‘Indians.’
-For hundreds of years now, German philosophers and missionaries, based on their expectations have christened Confucius and the shengren of China all kinds of wrong names: ‘die Philosophen,’ ‘die Heiligen’ (saints), ‘die Göttlichen’ (god-like).
-The truth: two thousand five-hundred years of Chinese writings give proof that the translations were mistaken.
+To draw a historical analogy: When Christopher Columbus searched for India, based on his preconceptions he erroneously called the natives he found in North America “Indians”.
+For hundreds of years now, German philosophers and missionaries, based on their expectations, have christened Confucius and the shengren of China all kinds of wrong names: “Philosophen“, “Heilige” (saints), “Göttliche” (god-like).
+The truth is, two thousand five-hundred years of Chinese writings give proof that they were mistaken.

 Ji, 2009